 - Dog behaviour expert witness

-- Appearance in court as a dog expert witness
+- Appearance in court as an expert witness

 - Dog assessments for adoption

 - Dog assessments for fostering

 I can assist with cases under the following Acts:

 - Dangerous Dog (Amendment) Act 1997 & 2014

 - Section 1 Dangerous Dogs Act 1991

 - Section 3 Dangerous Dogs Act 1991

 - Environmental Protection Act 1990